sahasd/terminal-here/README.md

 2. Select Open Terminal Here and move it to trash

-**If you found terminal-here please star the repository and as always feel free to report any issues or suggestions.
-Thank you for your support!**
+If you found terminal-here useful please star the repository and as always feel free to report any issues or suggestions.
+Thank you for your support!